 This uneven training means we’re failing to prepare the next generation of reviewers.
 But it also means many students and postdocs miss the chance to develop skills central to their success: understanding the expectations of peer reviewers and editors, critical thinking, evaluating research, and providing constructive scientific feedback.

 GSA and GENETICS are addressing this gap with a program that gives early career members real-world peer review experience.
 Participants will receive online training and advice from GENETICS editors as they become reviewers for manuscripts submitted to the journal.
 Former GENETICS Editor in Chief Mark Johnston has written about the impetus for the program on our blog, where we’ve also documented the program’s successful pilot.
 You can read more about the program in The Scientist.

 Early career scientists from anywhere in the world are encouraged to apply.
 We particularly welcome applications from members who lack opportunities to receive peer review training in their home labs or departments.

-This program is conducted online; no travel is required.
-Participants complete five hours of virtual training in which they:
+This program is conducted online via Zoom; no travel is required.
+Participants complete approximately four hours of virtual training in which they:

 - Learn to dissect a manuscript